dwyl/javascript-todo-list-tutorial/README.md

 ![elm-muv-architecture-diagram](https://cloud.githubusercontent.com/assets/194400/25773775/b6a4b850-327b-11e7-9857-79b6972b49c3.png)

 <br />
-If you're not into flow diagrams, don't worry, there not everyone is, a much more "user friendly" explanation of **The Elm Architecture** ("TEA") is:
+If you're not into flow diagrams, here is a much more "user friendly" explanation of The Elm Architecture ("TEA"):

 <div align="center">